 Hotel Evmolpia — This boutique hotel located in the Old Town is an excellent base if you’re looking for a little bit of luxury when you’re visiting Plovdiv.
 Conveniently located within easy walking distance of both the Ancient Amphitheatre and the trendy Kapana district, they have a helpful staff and a range of clean and cosy rooms on offer.
 Click here to see their latest prices

 Airbnb — If you’re not after a traditional hotel or hostel, then Airbnb can be a good option in Plovdiv.
-There are a number of properties available on the platform ranging from private rooms to full apartments.
-If you’re new to Airbnb, you can click here to get up to $40 off your first stay with Airbnb!
+There are a number of properties available on the platform ranging from private rooms to full apartments such as this spacious property.
+Click here to see the best Airbnbs in Plovdiv!

 Not quite what you’re looking for?
 Click here to browse more Plovdiv hotels!